dell-cloud-marketplace/docker-rails-base/README.md

     sudo apt-get install postgresql libpq-dev

-To install PostgreSQL adapter pg, do:
+To install PostgreSQL adapter pg from within the container, do:

     gem install pg

-Adding PostgreSQL as the default database on creation of a Rails application this will create the database.yml and add the correct database gem for in your Gemfile.
+Adding PostgreSQL as the default database on creation of a Rails application will create the database.yml and add the correct database gem in your Gemfile.
+To create a new rails application with MySQL as the database run the following command from within the container:

     rails new application -d postgresql